Arranging for someone else to take over

 retain that information

-evaluate or use that information as part of the process of making the decision
+use or weigh up that information as part of the process of making the decision

 Back to top